opendatasoft/ods-widgets/README.md

 - **AngularJS** 1.2.* and the **angular-sanitize** module
 - Some widgets are using icons from **[FontAwesome 3.2.1](http://fontawesome.io/3.2.1/icons/)** *(note: we're looking to remove this dependency in the future)*

+Note: Angular 1.3 has not been tested with ODS-Widgets, and it is not planned to support it yet, due to Angular 1.3's end of support of IE8.

 To load ODS-Widgets, you can then simply load `ods-widgets.js` and `ods-widgets.css`, or their minified version also included in the distribution.